rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.

-We will also talk a little about cognitive stress, negativity, and other impacts of professional programming on our mental state.
+We will also talk a little about stress, negativity, and other impacts of professional programming on our mental state.

 Mental processes involved in writing code are such a fascinating and broad subject.
-I am taking a very narrow path trough it.
+I am taking only a very narrow path trough it.

-I am planning another post to discuss it from a different angle.
+I am planning another high level post to discuss programming from a different but relevant angle.
 It will be about empirical and deductive approach to coding.
-I believe these 2 approaches come with different mindsets and impact the cognitive loads in interesting ways.
+I believe these 2 approaches come with different mindsets and impact our cognitive loads in interesting ways.

 I am not a psychologist, these are observations of a coder.